Multimedia artwork by Belinda Subraman

 After chow I'd shower and nap to refresh gray matter for a night of what a black pal called, "schemin' on 'dem hamlets."
 Arise, turn on Motown, dress to kill.
 Choose like gigolo from suits and turtlenecks made via tailor shops as per GQ.
 Japanese women were keen for all things hippy—dress for them.

-Lennon shades, thin strand of day-glow neck beads, rings, middle-parted hair, fabrics that sizzle under black lights in hip bars.
+Lennon shades, thin strand of day-glow neck beads, rings, middle-parted hair, fabrics sizzling under black lights in hip bars.
 None was hipper than the Bar Kafka, where Mitch kept its jukebox ripe with the latest.

 I'd barhop solo.
 Enter, pause for effect, glide to stool at bar's end, sip absinthe.
 Wraparound shades enable watching her without turning head.